elatov/elatov.github.io/_posts/2013-04-08-deploying-a-test-windows-environment-in-a-kvm-infrastucture.md

 tags: ['linux', 'win2k8r2','libvirt', 'active_directory', 'kvm', 'spice']
 ---

 I was recently playing with KVM and needed to setup a domain controller for testing reasons.
-A great introduction to KVM can be seen in Jarret's "[Installing KVM as a Virtual Machine on ESXi 5 with Bridged Networking](http://virtuallyhyper.com/2012/07/installing-kvm-as-a-virtual-machine-on-esxi5-with-bridged-networking/)" post.
+A great introduction to KVM can be seen in William's "[Ipost](https://williamlam.com/2014/09/how-to-run-qemu-kvm-on-esxi.html)".
 It has all the steps on how to set deploy and configure it.
 All of the below instructions are assuming that you already have a KVM server up and running.

 ### Connect to the KVM Server with Virtual Machine Manager (virt-manager)